Master of Agricultural Education Degree

 - Instructions for submitting Graduate Internship Report to Digital Commons

 What can you do with a MAGD?

-The MAGD program is provides training to individuals interested in becoming agricultural educators, specifically, high school agriculture instructors.
+The Masters in Agricultural Education degree (MAGD) program provides training to individuals interested in becoming agricultural educators, specifically, high school agriculture instructors.
 Students learn educational training for those seeking careers at community college, extension services and educational program coordinators.

 Through the diverse education of the MAGD program, students learn broadly applicable skills:

 Students who are not credentialing during this program also have the freedom to:

 - Participate in internships